Society of Petroleum Engineers

-The Society of Petroleum Engineers (SPE) is a 501(c)(3) not-for-profit professional organization whose stated mission is "To connect a global community of engineers, scientists, and related energy professionals to exchange knowledge, innovate, and advance their technical and professional competence regarding the exploration, development, and production of oil and gas and related energy resources to achieve a safe, secure, and sustainable energy future."
+The Society of Petroleum Engineers (SPE) is a 501(c)(3) not-for-profit professional organization.

 SPE provides a worldwide forum for oil and natural gas exploration and production (E&P) professionals to exchange technical knowledge and best practices.
 SPE manages OnePetro and PetroWiki, in addition to publishing magazines, peer-reviewed journals, and books.
 SPE also hosts more than 100 events each year across the globe as well as providing online tools and in-person training opportunities.
-SPE's technical library (OnePetro) contains more than 200,000 technical papers—products of SPE conferences and periodicals, made available to the entire industry.
+SPE's technical library (OnePetro) contains more than 314,000 technical papers—products of SPE conferences and periodicals, made available to the entire industry.

-SPE has offices in Dallas, Houston, Calgary, London, Dubai and Kuala Lumpur.
-SPE is a professional association for more than 119,000 engineers, scientists, managers, and educators.
-There are about 52,000 student members of SPE.
+SPE has offices in Dallas, Houston, Calgary, Dubai and Kuala Lumpur.
+SPE is a professional association for more than 127,000 engineers, scientists, managers, and educators.
+There are about 59,000 student members of SPE.

 History

 The history of the SPE began well before its actual establishment.
 During the decade after the 1901 discovery of the Spindletop field, the American Institute of Mining Engineers (AIME) saw a growing need for a forum in the booming new field of petroleum engineering.
 As a result, AIME formed a standing committee on oil and gas in 1913.

 In 1922, the committee was expanded to become one of AIME's 10 professional divisions.
 The Petroleum Division of AIME continued to grow throughout the next three decades.
 By 1950, the Petroleum Division had become one of three separate branches of AIME, and in 1957 the Petroleum Branch of AIME was expanded once again to form a professional society.

 SPE became tax-exempt in March 1985.

-The first SPE Board of Directors meeting was held 6 October 1957, making 2007 the 50th anniversary year for SPE as a professional society.
-6 October 2017 was the 60th anniversary of SPE.
-In the last sixty years SPE has endeavored to provide resources to petroleum engineers where they need them most.
-SPE continues to operate more than 100 events around the world, and publish technically relevant information online, in-print, and delivered to their member inboxes.
-SPE offers a wide array of awards and scholarships to recognize industry champions and future leaders.
+The first SPE Board of Directors meeting was held 6 October 1957.
+SPE continues to operate more than 100 events around the world.